luyosamson/safari_cars/README.md

 4.*JavaScript*

 #### Why use the techonologies?
-I decided to use ReactJs as a main technology for this project mainly to enhance my mastery of various React topic learned during Moringa School Bootcamp.
+I decided to use ReactJs as a main technology for this project mainly to enhance my mastery of various React topic learned during Moringa School Bootcamp,in phase two.
+Bootstrap was used limitedly with

 ###### Main Topics Used In React.